TypicalAM/TypicalAM/README.md

 ### Introduction

-- ✨ My name is Adam Piaseczny and I like to solve problems.
+- My name is **Adam Piaseczny** and I like to solve problems.
--
+- I am a first year computer science student
 ### Skills

 - **SpareSnack**